 Though a lot smaller than the shellfish processing sector, seaweed processing is an important sub-sector in East Malaysia.
 Worldwide, there are 42 countries involved in commercial seaweed activity.
 Sabah is the only state in Malaysia that is commercially producing seaweed, with seaweed processing mills also located there.

 Although the seafood industry in general aims to provide food security to the nation, it was found that four Southeast Asian countries have diverted almost 40 million tonnes of fish towards fishmeal production in the past six decades.

 SMEs dominate the fish processing industry and the availability of raw materials is essential to produce food processing products.

 Unfortunately, the main problem faced by the SMEs food processing industry in Malaysia which is raw materials is of substandard grades because of inconsistency in the supply and availability of suppliers.

 Despite this challenge, Business Insider reported that private sector firms are confident that Malaysia can continue to be an industry leader in food manufacturing

 In the 2017 article, these firms believe the country’s position can be further solidified if certain key issues, such as manpower, are addressed.

 The fact that busier lifestyles and rising disposable incomes have led to the growing popularity of convenience food is also a sure driving factor for the growth of the seafood processing industry.

-Looking to explore in the seafood and fishery segment?
-Visit MIFB 2020 to get your question answered.
+Looking to explore the seafood and fishery segment?
+Visit MIFB 2021 to get your question answered.